 – Consumers in the United Kingdom have an estimated £30 billion ($46.7 billion) worth of unworn clothes lingering in their closets.

 – Millions of tons of unused fabric at mills go to waste each year when dyed the wrong color.

-Sustainable fashion, also called eco fashion, is a part of the growing design philosophy and trend of sustainability.
-The goal is to create a system which can be supported indefinitely in terms of our environment and social responsibility.
-Sustainable fashion is part of the larger trend of sustainable design, where a product is created and produced with consideration to the environmental and social impact it may have throughout its total life cycle.
+There is no one solution to these multitude of challenges, but we believe in undertaking a multi-pronged approach to make a lasting positive impact.
+Positive fashion means different things to different people.
+One thing that all agree on however, is that the emphasis needs to be on a growing design philosophy to create a system which can be supported, indefinitely, through environmental and social responsibility.
+Positive fashion is part of the larger trend in design, where a product is created and produced with consideration to the environmental and social impact it may have throughout its total life cycle.